THE QUEEN MARY

 - Group Admission: prices start at $19 each for groups of 15 or more

 - Happy Haunting Hour pass: $20, available online only – must enter the park before 8pm.

 - The Queen Mary usually charges $15-20 for parking

-2013 QUEEN MARY DARK HARBOR: In 2012, the Queen Mary’s annual Halloween event finally got around to exploiting the venerable ship’s own haunted history, offering frights and characters based on allegedly documented events.
-Whether you believe in ghosts or not, the aura of authenticity lent an extra layer of unease to one of the most atmospheric Halloween haunts in Los Angeles .
-For 2013, the ghoul crew returns, adding one new member:
+2014 QUEEN MARY DARK HARBOR CHARACTERS: Since 2012, Dark Harbor as been exploiting the Queen Mary’s allegedly haunted history, offering frights and characters based on legends of ghosts and hauntings.
+Whether you believe in the supernatural or not, the aura of authenticity lent an extra layer of unease to one of the most atmospheric Halloween haunts in Los Angeles .
+For 2014, the ghoul crew returns:

 - The Captain – Captain of the Grey Ghost during WWII, he’s still protecting his undead troops.